szktkfm/mdtt/README.md

 | `?`            | Toggle help       |

 ## 📝 Features

 - [x] **Vim-like Keybindings**: Navigate and edit tables using familiar vim commands.
 - [x] **Inplace Editing**: Directly modify your original markdown files with the -i option.
 - [x] **Piping Support**
 - [x] **Multi-Table Selection**
 - [ ] **HTML in Cells**: Enable rich content formatting by using HTML directly within table cells.

 ## 🙏 Acknowledgments

-This project, mdtt, was inspired by [mdvtbl](https://github.com/karino2/mdvtbl), a tool that reads markdown from stdin, allows for table editing in a web view, and outputs to stdout.
+This project, `mdtt`, was inspired by [mdvtbl](https://github.com/karino2/mdvtbl), a tool that reads markdown from stdin, allows for table editing in a web view, and outputs to stdout.

 ## License

 [MIT](./LICENSE)